 4. Unused gift cards

 Remember that Amazon or Target gift card you got for your birthday?
 You should probably use it because that’s money wasted if it sits in your dresser drawer collecting dust.
 According to the website Gift Card Granny, American households have an average of $300 in unused gift cards.
-And more than $41 billion in gift cards went unused between 2005 and 2011.
+And more than $3 billion in gift cards went unused in 2019.